ptstream/QtUPnP/README.md

     Foobar 2000 v1.3.16 with UPnP/DLNA Renderer, Server, Control Point plugin v0.99.49 (Windows).
     Windows Media Player v12.015063.608 (Windows)

+ Router	detected
+ 	TPLink N600 Router (1).
+	Box Numericable.
+	SuperHub 3 router from Virgin ISP (1).

- Over devices
+ Over devices detected

-    Wemo Wi-Fi Smart Light Switch F7C030fc
+    Wemo Wi-Fi Smart Light Switch F7C030fc (1).
-	Wemo Switch Smart Plug F7C027fc
+	Wemo Switch Smart Plug F7C027fc (1).
+	Synology DS213 NAS (1).

+  (1) Tested by users.
+Many thanks for your contribution and your help.

-If you have some free time to test or use AIVCtrl, please use the issues and pull requests tabs for your remarks, malfunctions and also to report if your servers and renderers are working or not working properly.
+If you have some free time to test or use AIVCtrl and chupnp, please use the issues and pull requests tabs for your remarks, malfunctions and also to report if your servers, renderers and other devices are working or not working properly.

 Good luck to all